Climate Science You Should Know

 CO2 levels are approximated by studying ice core samples, corals, tree rings, ancient pollen, and sediment deposits.

-This technique works okay when dealing with general conditions millions or billions of years ago, but it’s not very accurate if you’re spouting numbers down to hundredths of a decimal.
+This proxy technique works okay when dealing with general conditions millions or billions of years ago, but it’s not very accurate if you’re spouting numbers down to hundredths of a decimal.
 Also, there should be plus-minus numbers for margin of error.

-CO2 is not a poison - plants need CO2 to live – just like humans need oxygen.
+Plants need CO2 to live – just like humans need oxygen.
 Over most of Earth’s known climate history, CO2 levels have been approximately four to sixteen times higher than now.
 [12]

 Without CO2, there would not be life on Earth, simply because there wouldn’t be any plants.
 Nor would there be animals which require the oxygen released by plants during photosynthesis.